maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Fifth, the emergence of geometry from entanglement.** In a non-half-filled periodic XX chain, the distance defined by mutual information, d(i,j) = -ln I(i,j), follows the logarithmic law d ≈ 2 ln|i-j|.

-**Sixth, D_f as a phase transition signal.** In the 2D Ising model, the minimum of D_f approaches the critical temperature as the system grows.
+**Sixth, D_f as a phase transition signal.** In the 2D Ising model, D_f has a minimum near the critical point, but T_min(L) does not converge monotonically with L. **D_f is not an accurate phase transition detector.** This is a negative result.

-**Seventh, the independence of D_f and mutual information.** D_f and the mutual information between two halves are qualitatively correlated but quantitatively non-parallel, indicating that they are independent information-theoretic quantities.
+**Seventh, the independence of D_f and mutual information.** D_f and the mutual information between two halves are qualitatively correlated but quantitatively non-parallel.

 **Eighth, qualitative features of toy quantum gravity.** In a discretized toy model, the entanglement entropy exhibits area-law and holographic features.

 **Ninth, a counterexample test.** In the gapped phase of the 2D Ising model, D_f still monotonically approaches 1 with increasing L at all temperatures.
 No counterexample was found.
-The framework is strengthened.

 **Positioning of this paper**: This paper does not claim to solve quantum gravity.
 It claims that the language of information projection can uniformly describe information loss, entanglement growth, geometric emergence, and thermodynamic relations across multiple known physical systems.

-**The conclusion of this paper is**: The information projection framework exhibits qualitatively consistent mathematical structures across multiple independent physical systems.
-This framework provides a unified numerical perspective for understanding macro-micro relations.

 ---